bakame-php/http-structured-fields/README.md

 $integer->type(); //return Type::Integer
 ```

 Here's the complete list of named constructors attached to the `Item` object.
-They all call the `Item::from` method,
-so they all expect an associative iterable to represents the parameters.
+The `Item::from` method expects an associative iterable to represents the parameters.

 ```php
 use Bakame\Http\StructuredFields\Item;